HumanSignal/label-studio/docs/source/guide/predictions.md

 ```

 ### Check the labels in your configuration and your tasks

 Make sure that you have a labeling configuration set up for the labeling interface, and that the labels in your JSON file exactly match the labels in your configuration.
 If you're using a [tool to transform your model output](https://github.com/heartexlabs/label-studio-transformers), make sure that the labels aren't altered by the tool.

 ### Check the IDs and toName values

-If you're performing nested labeling, such as displaying a TextArea tag for specific Label or Choice values, the IDs for those results must match.
+If you are performing nested labeling, such as displaying a TextArea tag for specific Label or Choice values, the IDs for those results must match.

 For example, if you want to transcribe text alongside a named entity resolution task, you might have the following labeling configuration:
 ```xml